OctopusDeploy/People/Security-Operations/L2-Security-Engineer.md

 <details>
 <summary>Examples</summary>

-- Throughout the implementation of a pitch I maintained up-to-date documentation consisting of how-to guides and infrastructure architecture.
+- Throughout the implementation of a pitch, I maintained up-to-date documentation consisting of how-to guides and infrastructure architecture.
-- In conjunction with the Security Analysts I set up alerts in Sumo Logic to capture potential issues.
+- In conjunction with the Security Analysts, I set up alerts in Sumo Logic to capture potential issues.
 - While on QRF, I got an alert when an application we maintain fell over and created a PR to fix the root cause.

 </details>